PayBy/official-doc/docs/Online Payment Integration/Special Payment Scenes/ewallet.md

 # E-wallet

-Put one or more E-wallet  icons that we supported on your mobile application's checkout.
-After your customer selects one, he or she will be redirected to that E-wallet app to finish the payment.
-Currently our supported wallets are BOTIM and PayBy APP.
+Display one or more E-wallet icons supported by PayBy on your mobile application’s checkout page.
+After your customer selects an E-wallet, they will be redirected to that E-wallet app to complete the payment.
+Currently, our supported wallets are BOTIM and PayBy APP.

 <br/>

 ### User experience

 1. When customers are ready to complete their payment, your application creates a new order creation request.
-2. The PayBy returns a URL that your APP can revoke the Ewallet's checkout through deeplink method.
+2. The PayBy returns a URL that your APP can revoke the E-wallet's checkout through deeplink method.
 3. Customers enter their payment details on the payment page and complete the transaction.
-4. If the payment is completed, customers will be redirected to the merchant's success page.<br/>
+4. Upon successful payment, customers are redirected to the merchant's success page.<br/>

 ![ue-ewallet](../pic/ue-ewallet.png)